tlc.core.objects.tables.system_tables.timestamp_helper

 stop() None

-Flush all pending writes and stop the Timestamp debounce writer thread
+Flush all pending writes and stop the Timestamp debounce writer thread.

 read_timestamp(url: tlc.core.url.Url) datetime.datetime

-Read a timestamp from the given URL and return it as a datetime object
+Read a timestamp from the given URL and return it as a datetime object.

-This expects the timestamp content to be in ISO 8601 format with a timezone offset, if no timezone offset is provided it will be converted to UTC.
+This expects the timestamp content to be in ISO 8601 format with a timezone offset.
+If no timezone offset is provided it will be converted to UTC.

 remove_timestamp(url: tlc.core.url.Url) None

-Remove the timestamp at the given URL
+Remove the timestamp at the given URL.

 This can be used to signal that content has changed and indexing should be re-run.
 Only updates internal state if the delete operation succeeds.